unixpickle/analloc2/README.md

 I am currently rewriting the allocator for version 1.0.0.
 When this rewrite is complete, I will add documentation to this project.

+# Performance Benchmarks

+Running my benchmarks has given me a decent set of results on a 2.6 GHz Intel Core i7.
+In no way do I claim that my allocators will always perform this well, but these benchmarks do give a good ballpark estimate.

+## Bitmap Allocator

+The allocation time is **O**(*n*), where *n* is the number of bits which must be read before a set of free bits are found.

+On a dataset in which only the last bit is free, the algorithm scans about *7 bits per clockcycle*.

+## Free-list Allocator

+The allocation time is **O**(*n*), where *n* is the number of free regions which must be scanned before a large enough free region is found.

+My benchmarks showed that it takes roughly *9 clockcycles for each free region to be traversed*.

+NOTE: The performance benchmark for this allocator uses the standard POSIX `malloc()` and `free()` functions for region allocation/deallocation.
+The benchmarks take long enough to run that the running time of these functions tends not to affect the performance of the overall implementation.

 # TODO

 I will focus on the following features for version 1.0.0: